 How do you certify your field as Noxious Weed Seed Free Forage (NWSFF)?

-- Contact a certified NWSFF Inspector 7 days prior to cutting your hay or 14 days before harvest to certify the field for straw.
+- Field inspections must be completed within 7 days prior to cutting your hay or within 14 days of harvesting a grain field for straw.
+A field must be inspected before you cut or harvest and for each cutting of hay.
 SEE BELOW an interactive map to locate an inspector near you.

 - Use one of the approved NWSFF markers on your hay/forage product, which include:

 - Colored twine (blue and orange), only one strand of colored twine is required per bale.
 Types of twine:

 - Small square baler: 170/9600 or 210/9600 ($50/box or banded rolls), and

 - Big square baler: 400/4000 ($40/roll - 2 rolls required to complete one strand).

 - Tags ($50/bag – 100 tags/bag) are required on every bale of hay/straw that is sold.

 - Complete a transportation certificate for the forage product sold.
 It is the responsibility of each producer to make sure that all certified NWSFF sold under the program is properly labeled and identified with transportation certificates before it leaves the premises.

 - A field can also be regionally certified if the field meets the North American Standards for being weed free, which includes additional weed species, such as quackgrass, musk thistle, and wild oats, which the field will be inspected for in addition to the Montana list of noxious weeds.
 Once a field is regionally certified then that forage can be used out-of-state.